MinecraftForge/Documentation/docs/models/advanced/itemoverridelist.md

 ### `handleItemState`

-This simply takes an `IBakedModel`, an `ItemStack`, a `World`, and an `EntityLivingBase` to produce another `IBakedModel` to use for rendering.
-This method should not mutate the world in any way.
+This takes an `IBakedModel`, an `ItemStack`, a `World`, and an `EntityLivingBase` to produce another `IBakedModel` to use for rendering.
+This is where models can handle the state of their items.

+This should not mutate the world.

 ### `getOverrides`